wnyao/learning-notes/javascript/javascript/strict-mode.md

 "use strict"
 ```

-- In strict mode, some silent errors are changed to throw error.
+In strict mode, silent errors are changed to throw error.

 ```js
 // strict mode